+PLAD 7100 Political Research With Quantitative Methods Fall 2014

+Tuesday & Thursday 11-12:15 Gibson Hall 142

+Nicholas Winter

+nwinter@virginia.edu

+http://faculty.virginia.edu/nwinter

+S385 Gibson Hall, South Lawn

+Office hours: Thursday 12:30-2

-PLAD 7100 Political Research With Quantitative Methods Fall 2013 Tuesday & Thursday 11-12:15 Bryan Hall 203 http://collab.itc.virginia.edu Nicholas Winter nwinter@virginia.edu http://faculty.virginia.edu/nwinter S385 Gibson Hall, South Lawn 924-6994 Office hours: To be announced and by appointment "Inductive logic is unlike deductive or symbolic logic.
+& and by appointment

+"Inductive logic is unlike deductive or symbolic logic.
 In deductive reasoning, when you have true premises and a valid argument, the conclusion must be true too.
 Valid deductive arguments do not take risks.
 Inductive logic takes risks.
 You can have true premises, a good argument, but a false conclusion.
-Inductive logic uses probability to analyse that kind of risky argument." - Ian Hacking.
+Inductive logic uses probability to analyse that kind of risky argument."

+- Ian Hacking.
 2001.
 An Introduction to Probability and Inductive Logic, xi.